 The medicinal properties are antiviral, antibacterial, anti-inflammatory, anti-cancer, diuretic, astringent as well as antioxidant.
 Some of its constituent are tannins, procyanidin B-2, precocene, flavonoids, alkaloids, carbohydrate, carotenoids, sterols and saponins.

-Bas cedar is used as an aphrodisiac.
+Bas cedar herb is used as an aphrodisiac.
 It is used to enhance the sexual performances of both men and women.
-The interest from men in regards to these aphrodisiac herbs is phenomenal and understanding due to the fact that they want to be in optimum performance in bed.
+The interest from men in regards to these aphrodisiac herbs is phenomenal and understanding due to the fact that they want to be in optimum performance.
 These herbs are also safer to use than man made synthetic enhancers.
 The search is always on for natural remedies.
 It is the best way to go.
 Bas cedar is one of those natural remedies.

 A tonic made from the bark can treat female conditions, hemorrhage, inflammation, cancer, liver conditions, prostate conditions, eye ailments, skin conditions, flu, colds, and bronchial conditions such as asthma.